A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

-\begin{remark} Let $F\in \RSC_S$ and $\mathcal{X}\in \QSm_S^\prop$.
+\begin{remark} Let $F\in \RSC_k$ and $\mathcal{X}\in \MCor^\Lambda_k$.
 The group $h^0 F(\mathcal{X})$ can be thought of as the subgroup of $\omega^*F(\mathcal{X})=F(X^\circ)$ consisting of elements whose ``ramification'' is bounded by $D_X$.
-In the case where $S$ is the spectrum of a perfect field, this recovers several classical notions in ramification theory such as the Artin conductor or the irregularity \cite{RS21}.
-For further developments of the ramification theory of reciprocity sheaves over a perfect field, see \cite{RS21}, \cite{RSram1}, \cite{RSram2}, and \cite{RSram3}. \end{remark}
+This actually recovers several classical notions in ramification theory such as the Artin conductor or the irregularity \cite{RS21}.
+For further developments of the ramification theory of reciprocity sheaves, see \cite{RS21}, \cite{RSram1}, \cite{RSram2}, and \cite{RSram3}. \end{remark}